yeKcim/warmux/README.md

 ![logo](https://raw.githubusercontent.com/yeKcim/warmux/master/logo.png)

-It's a dead project, website is down, code was nowhere, so I decided to clone the project here.
+It's a dead project, website is down, code was nowhere(?), so I decided to clone the project here.

 ## Contributors